RLain/angular-course-reactive-with-rxjs/README.md

 ## Interaction using custom obserables and Behaviour Subject

 The most important part of the reactive design is now assigning the observable a value and emiting this value.
+To do this we will use a `Subject`.
+They are very similar to observables in the sense that we can subscribe to it, with the added benefit of being able to `emit the value`.
+An observable is only a subsription and we can't control the values emitted.
+With a subject we can define `what` value to emit.

 Note in this lecture, Vasco explains that the RxJS library has two subject types:

 - `new Subject()`: A Subject is a special type of Observable that allows values to be multicasted to many Observers.
 Subjects are like EventEmitters.
-- `new BehaviorSubject()`: A variant of Subject that requires an initial value and emits its current value whenever it is subscribed to. - In general this one is recommended, this is a special type of subject that remembers the last value submitted by the subject.
+- `new BehaviorSubject()`: A variant of Subject that requires an initial value and emits its current value whenever it is subscribed to. - In general this one is recommended, `this is a special type of subject that remembers the last value` submitted by the subject.
 Better in general of async applications as we don't know the exact timings of the lifecycle of the component.

 The following initially emits the value of `false`: